matus-chochlik/oglplu2/README.rst

 For other configurations using SDL, wxWidgets, GLUT, etc. you need to install the appropriate packages (the names vary wildly between distrubutions or even between versions of the same distribution so they are not listed here).

-The `GSL`_ library is also required; the ``third_party/GSL`` directory contains a git submodule which must be initialized and updated before building OGLplus2.

 Building
 ========